-According to the statistics released by UNICEF (2000-2006), the youth (age 15-24) literacy rate in Nepal is 81% in male, and 60% among female.
+According to the statistics released by UNICEF (2000-2006), the youth (age 15-24) literacy rate in Nepal is 81% in male and 60% among female.
 Even though the data for gross primary school enrollment seems very positive for both genders, the gross secondary school enrollment drops by more than fifty percent (overall less than 40% gross enrollment).
 These data suggest that fifty percent of the children do not go to school after completing (or without completing) the fifth grade.
-Various studies have shown that students from lower socio-economic background, girl students, and children of illiterate parents are among the majority of students who quit school before or after completing the fifth grade.
+Various studies have shown that students from lower socio-economic backgrounds, girl students, and children of illiterate parents are among the majority of students who quit school before or after completing the fifth grade.

-In an effort to help students successfully complete their high-school education and prepare them for college degree, BTF came up with an idea of launching various education projects targeting the most vulnerable group of students who are likely to drop out early in their school years or those who otherwise would never attend school.
+In an effort to help students successfully complete their high-school education and prepare them for a college degree, BTF came up with an idea of launching various education projects targeting the most vulnerable group of students who are likely to drop out early in their school years or those who otherwise would never attend school.

 Scholarships were given to those students among the underprivileged, who met the following criteria at a minimum.

 - Academic achievements and grades (rank in class/ pass grades)

 - Family income (Annual household income <10,000 Rupees)